DominicBurkart/leoronic/readme.txt

-    While Leoronic was intended for use with late-2000s era machines using Debian or Ubuntu server builds, it can operate on any device with erlang and bash (though bash file headers may need to be tweaked for non-*nix systems).
+    While Leoronic was intended for use with late-2000s era machines using Debian or Ubuntu server builds, it can operate on any device with erlang and bash (though bash file headers may need to be tweaked for non-linux/unix systems).
 Of course, if you want your cluster to perform tasks that require other languages or packages (e.g. Java, or Python with pandas), then you'll need to install them.

 Installation:

-  Assuming you're running *nix systems, you have bash ready to go.
+  Assuming you're running linux/unix systems, you have bash ready to go.
   Next, you'll need to install erlang on all of your computers.

   To install erlang on your system: